Horizontal vs. Vertical Stacking Test

 - The level of multipath can be seen in the waveform pictures.
 A clean

-reduces the signal levels on the Dish6000'.
-I have found that the flatter
+this line drastically reduces the signal levels on the Dish6000'.
+I have found

-this line gets, the higher the signal numbers get and the better the channel
+that the flatter this line gets, the higher the signal numbers get and the

 - Channels 31 and 36 are my strongest stations. most every type of antenna